How to Get Rid of Black Widows

 This will generally convince the spider to move elsewhere.
 However, if you have a particularly high luck stat, the spider might wander onto one of the traps on her own.

-• YEAR ROUND PROTECTION: Catchmaster glue traps are safe, non-toxic and no-mess....
+• YEAR-ROUND PROTECTION: Catchmaster glue traps are low-toxicity and mess-free....

-• HOME & FAMILY SAFE: Designed to help you keep your family protected and safe...
+• HOME & FAMILY SAFE: Designed to help keep your family safe from unwanted pests...

 Diatomaceous Earth (DE)